 Fig. 5.
 The electronic heat capacity coefficient as a function of zirconium content.

-After the electronic heat capacity is computed, the total heat capacity is obtained as the sum of potential and kinetic energy per degree K obtained from VASP results and the electronic heat capacity obtained from equation 10.
 Fig. 6 summarizes the calculated heat capacity in this work.
-Mention that these results are based on averaging of two atomic configuration It can be noticed the decrease of the molar heat capacity with Zr mole fraction which is expected since the uranium heat capacity is larger than the heat capacity for zirconium.
-There the some descripencies such as the almostant constant behavior of the Molar heat capacity at 1400 K which is actually due to the opposite behavior obtained from the two configuration simulated which led to a constant heat capacity when averaged.
+Mention that these results are based on averaging of two atomic configuration It can be noticed that there is a decrease of the molar heat capacity with increasing Zr mole fraction.
+This is expected since the uranium heat capacity is larger than the heat capacity for zirconium.
+Interestingly, the trend of heat capacity with increasing temperature is

+There the some discrepancies such as the almost constant behavior of the Molar heat capacity at 1400 K which is actually due to the opposite behavior obtained from the two configuration simulated which led to a constant heat capacity when averaged.
 Up to about 20 at.% the heat capacity of the UZr at 1000 K seems to be relatively higher than there peer values at higher temperature.
 The heat capacity is expected to slightly increase with temperature.
 This would suggest the need to run the simulations using a few more atomic configurations to reduce the variance in the produced energy values.
 However, the data generated in this work for 1100 K varies within 1-2 J/mol.K from the data generated by [Moore et al.] which shows a good fit with experimental data.

 Fig. 6.
 The molar heat capacity as a function of the zirconium content in U-Zr.